enabledhq/enabledhq.github.io/_posts/2018-05-11-working-as-a-software-developer-at-enabled-a-candid-account.md

 **Lewis:** Most of all, I’d like to extend my gratitude to the team.
 Over all I’ve absolutely loved the team here and working here.
 And I hope to be able to take these things that I’ve learned on into the future.

+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/442485129&color=%235e3d8e&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

 Me: _**Any words for anyone potentially joining the Enabled team?**_

 **Lewis:** Don’t be afraid of Dylan [laughs].
 The people who do really well are really good at learning enough about the field but haven’t forgotten that two months ago they didn’t know anything about the field and they’re the best communicators.
 I think fundamentally, writing software is a creative exercise.
 And as a developer, you need the freedom to find whatever works best for you.